Kris Bryant Player Props: Rockies vs. Nationals

 Kris Bryant At The Plate

-- Bryant leads Colorado with a slugging percentage of .417, fueled by two extra-base hits.
+- Bryant leads Colorado with an OBP of .400, plus a team-best slugging percentage of .464.

-- Among qualifying batters in MLB, his batting average ranks 46th, his on-base percentage ranks 60th, and he is 102nd in the league in slugging.
+- Among the qualifying hitters in MLB, he ranks 29th in batting average, 53rd in on-base percentage, and 82nd in slugging.

-- Bryant enters this game on a six-game hitting streak.
-Over the course of his last games, he's hitting .263.
+- Bryant is batting .316 during his last outings and is on a seven-game hitting streak.

-- Bryant has gotten a hit in all six games this year, with more than one hit once.
+- Bryant has gotten a hit in all seven games this year, with more than one hit twice.

-- He has not gone deep in his six games this year.
+- He has not hit a home run in his seven games this year.

+- Bryant has driven in a run twice this year, but just one in each of those games.

-- He has scored in four of six games so far this season.
+- He has scored a run in four of seven games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.